-T+E+A+M is one of 12 practices selected to exhibit in the US Pavilion at the 2016 Venice Biennale.
-Curated by Cynthia Davidson and Monica Ponce de Leon, The Architectural Imagination will solicit new design proposals from each firm that reimagine a site in Detroit.
+T+E+A+M exhibits the Detroit Reassembly Plant in the US Pavilion at the 2016 Venice Biennale.
+Curated by Cynthia Davidson and Monica Ponce de Leon, The Architectural Imagination features new design proposals from 12 firms that each reimagine a site in Detroit.

 is a collaboration between

 Thom Moran + Ellie Abrons + Adam Fure + Meredith Miller.

 Collectively, our work centers on architecture’s physicality as an agent of cultural, environmental, and urban production.